voc/voctomix/voctocore/README.md

 ## 1.4.
 Installation

-Currently voc2mix is only works on linux based operating systems.
-Currently its tested on ubuntu 18.04 and 19.10 as well as debian buster.
+Currently, voc2mix is only works on linux based operating systems.
+It is tested on ubuntu 20.04 as well as debian buster and bullseye.
 It will probably work on most linux distributions which can satisfy the dependencies below.
 Voc2mix can run on Gstreamer version < 1.8 but at least 1.14 is recommended.

 ### 1.4.1.
 Debian / Ubuntu

-On Ubuntu 18.04 to 19.10 and Debian buster the following packages are needed.
+On Ubuntu 18.04 to 20.04 and Debian buster/bullseye the following packages are needed.
 The python dependencies can also be handled in a venv.
 Both Debian and Ubuntu provide voctomix packages which my or may not be outdated.
-Currently its recommended to check out voc2mix from the git repository.
+Currently, its recommended to check out voc2mix from the git repository.

 ````bash
 git clone https://github.com/voc/voctomix.git